moondance-labs/tanssi-docs/builders/toolkit/ethereum-api/dev-env/index.md

 Establishing an effective development environment is crucial for building, testing, and deploying smart contracts efficiently.
 A development environment provides the necessary tools and frameworks to:

-- Write and compile smart contracts using standardized languages like Solidity.
+- Write and compile smart contracts using standardized languages.
 - Simulate blockchain interactions locally for testing and debugging.
 - Manage dependencies and automate workflows for faster deployments.